Solar photovoltaic installers held about 17,100 jobs in 2021. The largest employers of solar photovoltaic installers were as follows:

 Licenses, Certifications, and Registrations

-Most employers require PV installers to have a driver’s license.
+PV installers must travel to jobsites, so employers may require them to have a driver’s license.

 Solar photovoltaic (PV) installers typically have an interest in the Building and Organizing interest areas, according to the Holland Code framework.
 The Building interest area indicates a focus on working with tools and machines, and making or fixing practical things.
 The Organizing interest area indicates a focus on working with information and processes to keep things arranged in orderly systems.